CPT Matt Lynes

-Officer-in-Charge/Band Director MAJ Nichols serves is in his second season as the Officer-in-Charge of the USCC Pipes & Drums.
-In addition to being the band OIC he serves as the Tactical Officer of India Company, 3rd Regiment.
-The focus under his direction has been the expansion of the band in both physical size and in mission.
-MAJ Nichols is an Armor Officer and 2003 ROTC graduate from West Virginia University and a native of Staten Island, NY.
-His callsign is “Big Daddy”.
+CPT Lynes is in his first season as the Officer-in-Charge of the USCC Pipes & Drums.
+In addition to being the band OIC he serves as the Tactical Officer of Foxtrot Company, 3rd Regiment (F-Troop).
+The focus under his direction has been the expansion of the band in size, focus of deliberate mission sets, and musical ability.
+CPT Lynes is an Armor Officer and 2006 graduate from West Point and a native of Elk Grove, CA.

 Mr. John Bottomley

-Piping Instructor Mr. Bottomley is the first Piping Instructor the USCC Pipes & Drums have had the pleasure to work with in many years.
+Mr. Bottomley is the first Piping Instructor the USCC Pipes & Drums have had the pleasure to work with in many years.
 Mr. Bottomley is the sole proprietor of John Bottomley Bagpipes, and has spent the past 40 years teaching, performing, and judging in the Piping community.
 Mr. Bottomley is an Eastern U.S. Pipe Band Association (EUSPBA) judge, a member of the EUSPBA Music Board, and is currently ranked fourth in the United States.
-We welcome Mr. Bottomley to the team and look forward to working with him in 2014!
+We welcome Mr. Bottomley to the team and look forward to continuing our work with him in 2015!

 Mr. Gerry Boyce